Aomori Prefecture: Arts and literature

-Aomori Prefecture has produced several writers and artists.
 Osamu Dazai, the writer of Japan's second most popular novel No Longer Human, is one of the prefecture's best-known writers.
 Shunsuke Kikuchi, a composer for series such as Dragon Ball and Doraemon, was born in the city of Hirosaki.
-The creator of the supernatural manga series Shaman King, Hiroyuki Takei, is from the village of Yomogita in northwestern Aomori.
+The creator of the supernatural manga series Shaman King, Hiroyuki Takei, is from the village of Yomogita in northwestern Aomori Prefecture.
 The comedian Daimaō Kosaka, known widely for his viral single "PPAP (Pen-Pineapple-Apple-Pen)", was born in Aomori Prefecture.
-Sōsaku-hanga artist Shikō Munakata was born in Aomori.
+Sōsaku-hanga artist Shikō Munakata was born in Aomori City.
 Much of his art was inspired by the prefecture's natural qualities and rural culture.